docknetwork/api-docs/source/index.html.md

 ```

 This is a schema that represents a credential format expected by API caller.
-The current set of is almost complete.

 ### Properties